 The Byrd Polar Research Center Archival Program is a partnership between the University Libraries and the Byrd Polar Research Center.
 BPRCAP is responsible for collecting, preserving, and providing access to historical documents concerned with polar regions

 The Ohio Congressional Archives was formed out of a collaboration between the University Libraries and the John Glenn School of Public Affairs.
 Its mission is to collect, preserve, and provide public access to collections of private papers and related materials compiled by or pertaining to members of the Ohio delegation to the United States Congress.

-Parking: Metered parking spaces are available (25 cents for 10 minutes) for patrons without a University parking pass.
-A $6.25 all-day parking pass can also be purchased for those who plan to spend more time doing research.
+Parking: Metered parking spaces are available ($1.75 for 1 hour) for patrons without a University parking pass.
+A $6.25 all-day parking pass can also be purchased by those who plan to spend more time doing research.